-The transportation system is a major determinant of quality of life and economic development in every community.
+Transportation systems are a major factor in quality of life and economic development in communities..
 The ability to safely and efficiently move people and goods is essential to the social and economic prosperity of the Genesee-Finger Lakes Region.
-The transportation system in the region can be categorized by the following five modes:
+Our regional transportation system can be categorized by the following five modes: